wilsonlan123/monopolypj/README.md

 Player with 0 dice left will win the game

 ### 2. OneInAHundred Game
 In this game, player will play against a bot.
 Both player and the bot are going to keep guessing a number until either of them guess the correct GOLDEN NUMBER.
 They will be given the range of the number before every guess, and the range will become smaller each time a guess is made.
 Winner will be rewarded 500m!
 Loser will be penalized 500m from his balance!

 ## Bankruptcy
 You are declared bankrupt if you owe more than you can pay to another player or to the Bank.
 If your debt is to another player, you must turn over all that you have to that player.
 If you own houses or hotels, you must return these to the Bank in exchange for money to the extent of one-half the amount paid for them and this cash is given to the creditor.

 ## End of the Game
 Bankrupt players must retire from the game.
 Players can opt to terminate the game after each round.
 The player with the highest bank balance will become the winner.

+# Features
+...

+# Non-standard libraries
+There are no non-standard libraries used in the program.

+# Compilation and Execution Instruction
+Run "make main" to compile and run the game.